 Indeed, some studies demonstrated that increased information heightens attraction, as URT predicts.
 For instance, research suggests that larger amounts of trait information (Baruh & Cemalcılar, 2018), more diagnostic information (Bosson et al., 2006), and a larger subjective amount of knowledge (Weaver & Bosson, 2011) improved attraction.

 On the contrary, some studies reported that the relationship between the amount of information and attraction is not necessarily positive.
 For example, Norton et al. (2007) found a negative correlation between the amount of information and attraction using the trait information paradigm.
 In this paradigm, participants evaluated a target person’s attractiveness based on a set of traits, while experimenters manipulated the number of traits.
 Surprisingly, more traits led to diminished attraction, and this effect was mediated by perceived dissimilarities with the target person.
 Likewise, it was found that uncertainty did not increase attraction but rather reinforced both positive and negative emotional valence (Wilson et al., 2005; Kurtz et al., 2007; Bar-Anan et al., 2009).
-In short, more information about them can reveal more dissimilarity and decrease their overall attraction.
+In short, more information can reveal more dissimilarity and decrease attraction.

 However, Reis et al. (2011) highlighted that the trait information paradigm overlooked the intricate dynamics of interpersonal interaction and information exchange in real-world contexts.
 They conducted additional experiments that more closely approximated real-life communication: two participants reciprocally asked and responded to a question.
 Their findings revealed that people felt more attracted to the person who provided more information through answering questions more.
 Subsequently, both groups of researchers jointly proposed an integrative model that takes into account the relationship stage (Finkel et al., 2015).
-According to this model, a negative correlation between the quantity of information and attraction shown through the trait information paradigm arose because the traits were randomly chosen from a list of positive and negative traits, leading to a loss of consistency regarding the target person.
+According to this model, a negative correlation between the quantity of information and attraction shown through the trait information paradigm arose because the traits were randomly chosen from a list of positive and negative traits, leading to a loss of consistency of the target person.
 Consequently, this model predicts a positive correlation between the amount of information and attraction during the early stage of relationships, as long as consistency is maintained.

 To summarize the points, the debate started by Norton et al. (2007) suggested a positive correlation between the amount of information and attraction during the initial phases of interpersonal relationships, provided that individuals maintain consistency in their perceptions of the target person.
 This finding underscores the importance of considering the stage of relationships when we investigate the relationship between the amount of information and attraction.